matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 Other questions?
 Yes.

-In some of Simon Peyton-Jones talks about Haskell, he draws this chart where you have safe languages.
+In some of Simon Peyton Jones talks about Haskell, he draws this chart where you have safe languages.
 I do not remember what the axes are, but he is talking about features coming over in to C# and Java from those other languages, sort of functional stuff coming over.
 Do you